Diffusion-based Graph Generative Methods: Metrics and datasets

 ZINC \cite{zinc_12_irwin} is an excellent virtual screening compound library that contains over 750 million purchasable compounds, 230 million compounds of which are in 3D format.
 GEOM-QM9 \cite{qm9_14_ramakrishnan} and GEOM-Drugs \cite{drugs_22_axelrod} are the most commonly used datasets for 3D molecule and conformation generation.
 The former one contains molecule conformations in equilibrium state, and is a widely used benchmark dataset for property predictions of molecules in equilibrium state.
 It contains approximately 133000 molecules, with up to 9 heavy atoms or 29 atoms with hydrogens included.There are only 5 types of atoms: H, C, O, N, and F. GEOM-Drugs \cite{drugs_22_axelrod} includes 37 million molecular conformations for more than 450000 molecules.
 The maximum number of atoms in this dataset is 181 while the averge is 44.
 CrossDocked2020 \cite{crossdock_20_paul} is a dataset of protein-ligand complexes, and known for the inclusion of complexes with both high and low affinity.
 It contains over 22 million protein-ligand crystal structures.
 BioLiP \cite{biolip_12_yang} is a database of protein-ligand interaction collected from multiple sources get updated weekly.
 Till June 2023, BioLiP includes over 800000 complexes, over 450000 ligands, and over 400000 proteins.
-PDBbind \cite{pdbbind_17_liu} is comprised of protein-ligand complexes from Protein Data Bank (PDB).
+PDBbind \cite{pdbbind_17_liu} is composed of protein-ligand complexes from Protein Data Bank (PDB).
 The latest version of it contains over 19000 protein ligand structures.
 SAbDab is a database composed of all the antibody structures available in the PDB, the total number of antibody structures in SAbDab in the latest version is 7324.
 For protein generation tasks, PDB provides access to 3D structures of proteins, nucleic acids, and ligand-protein complexes.
+Perov-5 \cite{perov51_12_castelli,perov52_12_castelli} contains perovskite structures with different compositions.
+Carbon-24 is a dataset of carbon materials simulated 10GPa and MP-20 \cite{mp_13_jain} is a collection of experimentally-generated materials from Material Projects.
 The most frequently used datasets for molecule generation are summarized in Table~\ref{tab:data_molgen}.